charliebeckstrand/gjendje/README.md

 [Full API reference](https://github.com/charliebeckstrand/gjendje/blob/main/docs/api.md)

 ## Derived state

-Primitives that build on top of `state` to handle computed values, collections, and side effects.

 #### `computed(deps, fn)`
 Derives a reactive, read-only value from one or more state dependencies.
 Recomputes only when a dependency changes and caches the result between changes.
 Returns a `ReadonlyInstance` — no `set()` or `reset()`.